ThomasKarpinski/ThomasKarpinski/README.md

 ## More info
-- I've finished vocational state course.
-Qualification: Creation and administration websites, web applications and databases.
+- I've finished a vocational state course.
+Qualification: Creation and administration of websites, web applications and databases.
 - 📫 How to reach me?
-Just check out my photo-portfolio website [profoundstudio.netlify.app](https://profoundstudiotk.netlify.app/) then you can email to me, write a dm or read more abut me
+Just check out my photo portfolio website [profoundstudio.netlify.app](https://profoundstudiotk.netlify.app/) then you can email me, write a dm or read more about me
-- 👀 I’m interested in finding a job or intership in any field of programming
+- 👀 I’m interested in finding a job or internship in any field of programming
-- 🌱 I’m currently learning building web applications based on python's frameworks and sql.
+- 🌱 I’m currently learning to build a CRUD app using C++.
-- 💞️ My dream is to learn building artificial inteligence and neural network based on tensorflow or pytorch
+- 💞️ My dream is to learn to build artificial intelligence and neural networks based on TensorFlow or PyTorch